NexWeb/lcvpn/README.md

-# LCVPN - Light decentralized VPN in golang
+# LCVPN - Light decentralized VPN in Golang

-Originally this repo was just an answer to the question "how much time it'll take to write my own simple VPN in golang" (answer is about 3 hours for the first prototype), but now it used in production in many different environments.
+Originally this repo was just an answer to the question "how much time it'll take to write my own simple VPN in Golang" (answer is about 3 hours for the first prototype), but now it used in production in many different environments.

 LCVPN is
   - Very light and easy (one similar config on all hosts)